Anam1980/CompressorDecompressorApp/README.md

 * The main components of the code are:

    * GUI: The main class that provides the user interface and handles user input.
-   * Comp: The helper class that implements the compression algorithm uses GZIP O/P Stream.
+   * Compressor: The helper class that implements the compression algorithm uses GZIP O/P Stream.
-   * Decomp: The helper class that implements the decompression algorithm uses GZIP I/P Stream.
+   * Decompressor: The helper class that implements the decompression algorithm uses GZIP I/P Stream.

 ## CONTRIBUTION
 I used some external resources for guidance :